rabadiw/tap-sensors/README.md

 ### Wavefront
 For both services, to be able to publish metrics to Wavefront, they need to be configured with the Wavefront URI and API token.
 Each service comes with an application.yml configuration file under `src/main/resources`.
 They have been preconfigured for the Wavefront SaaS freemium account, however the API token was omitted in the configuration.
-Please add `api-token` under the `management.wavefront` section, at the same level as `uri`.

 If you want to publish metrics to other instance of Wavefront/Tanzu Observability, you can change application.yml configs accordingly.

-If you want to use the freemium one, please follow the steps below to generate a fresh API token.
+If you want to use the freemium one, please follow the steps below to generate and set the API token.

 #### Generate Wavefront freemium token

+1. Clean old token - optional
-1. If you have ever configured Wavefront freemium token, it leaves behind some file with a token on your file system.
+If you have ever configured Wavefront freemium token, it leaves behind some file with a token on your file system.
 Please run the provided script for cleaning that up:
 ```shell
 bin/clean-wavefront-token
 ```

+2. Start the sensor service
-2. Start one of the services on your local, lets say the sensor one From the root folder of the project, run the following commands:
+Start one of the services on your local, lets say the sensor one From the root folder of the project, run the following commands:
 ```shell
 docker compose up -d